Luh Tyler makes his lofty debut with “Mr. Skii.”

 This gotta be Luh Tyler’s theme song.

 First and foremost, I love the beat that powers this track.
 That s**t is smooth and has an unbelievable tempo.
 Luh Tyler easily keeps up with the beat’s tempo, which is probably the most impressive thing about the track.
 As for lyrically, you get his usual flexing and bragging, as he does his best to find numerous ways to describe his fat pockets, authentic raps, and unwillingness to trick on someone.
-Though the song feels like a glorified freestyle, it’s one that is very enjoyable.
+Though the song feels like a glorified freestyle, it’s very enjoyable.

 2. First Show